Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `ConvertN.AffectedHouses` specifies whose units can be converted.
   - `Convert.From`, `Convert.To` and `Convert.AffectedHouses` (without numbers) are a valid alternative to `Convert0.From`, `Convert0.To` and `Convert0.AffectedHouses` if only one pair is specified.
   - Conversion affects *all* existing units of set TechnoTypes, this includes units in: transports, occupied buildings, buildings with `InfantryAbsorb=yes` or `UnitAbsorb=yes`, buildings with `Bunker=yes`.
+ - `Convert.Anim` specifies the animation that will appear in the unit after a successful conversion.

 In example, this superweapon would convert all owned and friendly `SOLDIERA` and `SOLDIERB` to `NEWSOLDIER`:
 ```ini